rbertolusso/intubate/README.md

 ```
 (keep in mind you should use this version only for the interfaces, with
  a number of helper functions to define your interface.
 The
- newer version, 0.99.3, will need only one helper function, `intubate` for all
+ newer version, 0.99.3, will need only one helper function, `intubate`, for all
  interfaces)

 * the latest development version from github with